Appeal: An action that a patient takes if they disagree with a coverage decision that their health insurance made.

 Medicare Part D: Federal prescription insurance that covers individuals who are:

-Military Health Insurance: Government (i.e., VA, DoD, TriCare) health insurance that provide health plans to military servicemen or veterans.
+Military Health Insurance: Government health insurance (e.g., VA, DOD, TRICARE) that provides health plans to military servicemen or veterans.

 Network Provider: A doctor or healthcare professional who is contracted by a health insurance company to provide health services to patients.

-Out-Of-Pocket (OOP): Expenses that are not covered by health insurance that include deductibles, co-insurance, co-pay, and other service-related costs.
+Out-Of-Pocket (OOP): Expenses that are not covered by health insurance, which include deductibles, coinsurance, co-pays and other service-related costs.

 Preferred Provider Organization (PPO): A health plan that offers patients a preferred network of doctors, hospitals and access to other healthcare professionals in which their plan will pay a certain amount for the service they receive.
 A patient can see a doctor or visit a hospital outside of their network but they will pay a portion or the whole cost of the service.